What is Mold?

-Molds can be found almost anywhere; they can grow on virtually any organic substance, as long as moisture and oxygen are
+Mold can be found almost anywhere; it can grow on virtually any organic substance, as long as moisture and oxygen are present.

 Some of the more common indoor molds are Penicillium, Aspergillus, Cladosporium and Alternaria.

 Many types of molds exist.
 All molds have the potential to cause health effects.
 Molds can produce allergens that can trigger

 allergic reactions or even asthma attacks in people allergic to mold.
 Others are known to produce potent toxins and/or irritants.